-Cardinals remove interim tag from Mike Shildt’s title
+Cardinals remove interim tag, Shildt now full-time manager

-ST. LOUIS (AP) — The St. Louis Cardinals have removed the interim tag from Mike Shildt’s title, promoting him to manager after he led the team into postseason contention since taking over for the fired Mike Matheny.
+ST. LOUIS (AP) — Thrilled with the results, the St. Louis Cardinals thanked Mike Shildt.

+The Cardinals took off the interim tag from Shildt’s title and promoted him to full-time manager on Tuesday, a reward for steering the team back into postseason contention after taking over for the fired Mike Matheny.
-Shildt has guided the Cardinals to a 26-12 record since July 15 and they now hold the top spot in the National League wild card standings.
-The Cardinals were 47-46 and trailed the Cubs by 7 ½ games when Matheny was fired.

-“Over the past 15 years, Mike has been mentored by many great baseball men including George Kissell, Tony La Russa and Mark DeJohn.
-Now he has an opportunity to share his insights throughout the entire organization,” said Cardinals President of Baseball Operations John Mozeliak.
+In danger of missing the playoffs for the first time since the late ’90s, the Cardinals have gone 26-12 since July 15, including a 19-5 mark in August.
+St. Louis now holds the top spot in the NL wild-card standings.

+The Cardinals were 47-46 when Matheny was fired a day before the All-Star break.
+Since then, they have the most wins in the majors.
+They’ve also cut their deficit in the NL Central from 7 1/2 games to 4 1/2 behind the division-leading Chicago Cubs.

 Most Read Sports Stories